cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 #### Bluetooth remote control

-Once properly set up, the Bluetooth connection to your e-puck should appear in the popup menu of the control.
+Once properly set up, the Bluetooth connection to your e-puck should appear in the dropdown menus of the e-puck robot window.
 If it doesn't appear there, it means that your computer was not properly configured to interface with your e-puck robot through Bluetooth.
 Please refer to the instructions given in the previous section.

 When selecting a specific Bluetooth connection from the popup menu of the control window, Webots will try to establish a connection with your e-puck robot.
-Once connected, it will display the version of the e-puck serial communication software on the Webots console (e.g. 'Running real e-puck (Version 1.4.3 March 2010 (Webots))'), and will switch the control to the real robot.
+Once connected, it will display the version of the e-puck serial communication software on the Webots console (e.g. `[e-puck] Running real e-puck (Version 1.5.2 April 2015 (Webots))`), and will switch the control to the real robot.
 That is, it will send motor commands to the real robot and display sensor information (proximity, light, camera image, etc.) coming from the real robot.
 This makes the transfer from the simulation to the real robot trivially simple.
-Note that in the same popup menu, the `Refresh ports` menu item can be used for updating the COM ports.
+Note that in the same popup menu, the `Refresh` menu item can be used to update the list of COM ports.

-The remote control has two requirements: the Bluetooth must be correctly set up (computer side) and the e-puck must be programmed with the Webots last firmware.
+The remote control has two requirements: the Bluetooth must be correctly set up (computer side) and the e-puck must be programmed with the Webots latest firmware.
 To set up Bluetooth, please refer to the official e-puck website.
-To upload the last firmware on your robot, switch on your robot, press the
-`Upload to e-puck robot...` button on the control window and finally select the COM port which corresponds to your robot and the
-"WEBOTS\_HOME/projects/robots/e-puck/transfer/firmware/firmware-x.x.x.hex" file
-located in your Webots directory (*x.x.x* has to be replaced by the current firmware's version).
+To upload the last firmware on your robot, switch on your robot, press the `Upload HEX...` button on the e-puck robot window and select the COM port which corresponds to your robot.
+Then choose the "WEBOTS\_HOME/projects/robots/e-puck/transfer/firmware/firmware-x.x.x.hex" file located in your Webots directory (*x.x.x* has to be replaced by the current firmware's version).

 #### Cross-compilation

 An alternative to the remote-control session for running the real e-puck is to cross-compile your code and to upload it on the e-puck.

 To use this feature, your code has to be written in C and use the C Webots API.
 Moreover, you need to define a specific Makefile called "Makefile.e-puck" in the controller directory.
 This Makefile must include the following file:

 ```makefile
 include $(WEBOTS_HOME)/projects/robots/e-puck/transfer/libepuck/Makefile.include
 ```

 Thanks to this, it is possible to cross-compile with Webots by using the `Build / Cross-compile` menu item of the text editor.
-Note that the `Upload to e-puck robot...` button of the e-puck control window allows you to upload a file generated by the cross-compilation extended by ".hex" on the e-puck robot.
+Note that the `Upload HEX...` button of the e-puck control window allows you to upload a file generated by the cross-compilation extended by ".hex" on the e-puck robot.

 An example of cross-compilation is given in the "WEBOTS\_HOME/projects/robots/e-puck/controllers/e-puck\_cross-compilation " subdirectory of your Webots directory.

 #### Cross-compilation issues on Linux 64 bit